 How to Recycle Your Beauty Products

 Chances are you have a recycling bin in your kitchen and probably a few in your office, but what about your bathroom?
 Beauty products, while not as easily recyclable as that can of La Croix you just finished, don’t have to be destined for the landfill.
 From aerosol cans to plastic tubes, here’s your complete guide on how to recycle every beauty product in your medicine cabinet.
-But first, remember these four things:
+But first, remember these five things:

-- Make sure it’s empty.
+1. Make sure it’s empty.
 An item with up to 10% residual formula in it won’t get recycled.

-- Make sure it’s clean.
+2. Make sure it’s clean.
 Rinse out your empties, but don’t worry about drying them.

-- Disassembly may be required.
+3. Disassembly may be required.
 Items with sprayers, droppers, and other pieces will have to be removed.

-Jars are some of the easiest items to recycle.
-Since the cap and jar often are made of the same plastic (like ours are), simply rinse out, replace the cap, and toss in your recycling bin.
-If there’s a white liner, you can toss that in the trash.
+Plastic JarsJars are some of the easiest items to recycle.
+Since the cap and jar often are made of the same plastic (like ours are), simply rinse out, replace the cap, and toss it in your recycling bin.
+If there’s an inner liner (that thin white disk), throw away that piece in the trash.

 Plastic and Aluminum Tubes

 Tubes don’t have a great track record with many municipal facilities, so double with yours before doing the following.
 Cut into your tubes to scoop out every last drop, but don’t cut them into two separate pieces.
 Smaller pieces make items less likely to get recycled.
 Once clean, remove the caps before tossing your tubes in the recycling bin.*